 Dominican Border Zone Tax Incentives Law 12-21

-The new 30 year incentive regime period for businesses that operate in the mentioned Dominican border provinces include the following tax exemptions at one hundred percent (100%):
+The new 30 year incentive regime period for businesses that operate in the Dominican border provinces include the following tax exemptions at one hundred percent (100%):

 - Income Tax.

 - Selective Consumption Tax applicable to telecommunication and insurance services for project facilities.